GerlechJen/Cryptocurrencies/README.md

 ![image8](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/scatter%20plot.png)

 ## Summary

-To summarize, the crypocurrencies were grouped into 4 classes.
+To summarize, there were 532 tradable cryptocurrencies.
+These were grouped into 4 classes.
 BitTorrent was the best performing cryptocurrency.
-It belonged to class 2 and had a total coin supply of 0.99 and its total coins mined was 1.
+It belonged to class 2 and had a total coin supply of 0.99 with total coins mined being 1.

 ----